 Johnny Appleseed died in 1845.
 It was the only time he had been sick — in over 70 years!!!

-All you have to do is enter your email below and we will email the complete activity guide to you…all for free.
+All you have to do is enter your first name and primary email below and we will email the complete activity guide to you…all for free.
 No catch.

 Question: What apple activities do you do with your kids?
 You can leave a comment by clicking here.